madslundt/couchbeard-plugin/README.md

 How to use
 ==========
-Enter your informations in the app and use the widget to get a overall lock for your apps.
+Enter your informations in the app and use the widget to get an overall look.

 Progress
 ========